 An arrest for DWI is often a time-consuming experience that is costly and stressful.
-The cost and penalties only increase if your are convicted of DWI in Dallas.
+The cost and penalties only increase if you are convicted of DWI in Dallas.

 Additionally, if you are a federal employee arrested for or convicted of a Dallas-Fort Worth DWI, you may be concerned about the impact the DWI will have on your federal employment.
 An experienced DFW DWI defense lawyer can evaluate and help fight to mitigate both your DWI charges and their possible impact on you as a federal employee.

 Depending on your line of work as a federal employee, a DWI can have a serious impact on your ability to do your job, or even keep it.
-If you are a federal employee charged with DWI in Dallas-Fort Worth, including Richardson, Addison, Garland, Irving, Grapevine, Grand Prairie, Denton, Plano, Frisco, McKinney, Arlington, Mesquite, Carrolton, and Lewisville, contact the experienced DWI defense lawyers at The Law Offices of Richard C. McConathy today at (972) 233-5700 for a consultation about your alleged offense in Irving, Dallas, Carrolton, Richardson, and surrounding areas of Dallas County, Texas.
+If you are a federal employee charged with DWI, contact the Law Offices of Richard C. McConathy today at (972) 233-5700 for a consultation about your alleged offense in Irving, Dallas, Carrolton, Richardson, and surrounding areas of Dallas County, Texas.
 Our firm will work to potentially get your criminal charges reduced or dismissed.

 Possible Job Consequences for Federal Employee DWI